How to Create Valkey Clusters

 The Finalize and Create section of the Create a database page

-When you’re ready, click the Create a Database Cluster button.
+When finished, click Create Database Cluster.

 Clusters typically take five minutes or more to provision, but you can complete important configuration tasks such as restricting inbound connections while you wait.